coopsymbiotic/coop.symbiotic.fieldconditions/README.md

 The extension will automatically enable the field conditions on a form if it detects that the fields are present.

+## Known issues

+* There may be some assuptions that field values are numeric.
+Ex: label = "Option A", value = 1.
+So if a custom field has text values (ex: value = option1), it might throw an error.
+This can be fixed, the validation code would need to check the type first.
+* Avoid multi-select fields, except for this specific supported use-case: "Field A" is a single-value select, and "Field B" is a multi-value select.

 # Support

 Please post bug reports in the issue tracker of this project: